 Linearized PDF is a version of the PDF format in which the data is held in a special manner to allow content to be fetched only when needed.
 This means viewing a multipage PDF over a slow connection is more responsive.
 By default, cpdf does not linearize output files.
-To make it do so, add the -l option to the command line, in addition to any other command being used.
+To make it do so, add the -1 option to the command line, in addition to any other command being used.
 For example:

-cpdf -l in.pdf -o out.pdf
+''' cpdf -l in.pdf -o out.pdf

-Linearize the file in.pdf, writing to out.pdf.
+Linearize the file in.pdf, writing to out.pdf. '''

-This requires the existence of the external program cpdflin which is provided with cpdf.
-For Unix and Mac OS X, and for Windows under Cygwin or Mingw, it suffices to place the cpdflin executable in the same folder as cpdf.
-On Windows with command.exe, you must use -cpdflin to let cpdf know where to find it:
+This requires the existence of the external program cpdflin which is provided with commercial versions of cpdf.
+This must be installed as described in the installation documentation provided with your copy of cpdf.
+If you are unable to install cpdflin, you must use -cpdflin to let cpdf know where to find it:

-cpdf.exe -cpdflin "C:\\cpdflin.exe" -l in.pdf -o out.pdf

-Linearize the file in.pdf, writing to out.pdf.
+''' cpdf.exe -cpdflin "C:\\cpdflin.exe" -l in.pdf -o out.pdf Linearize the file in.pdf, writing to out.pdf. '''